Göktürk civil war: Beginning of the interregnum

-Before dying, Taspar Qaghan had announced his preference for Apa Qaghan (then called Talopien) to succeed him instead of his son Anlo, although he had no right to determine the succession.
-During the kurultay after Taspar's death, Ishbara (then called Shetu), who was also a claimant, saw that he had no chance and supported the pacifist Anlo against Apa on the ground that Apa's mother was not of noble birth.
+Before dying, Taspar Qaghan had announced his preference for Talopien to succeed him instead of his son Anluo, although he had no right to determine the succession.
+During the kurultay after Taspar's death, Ishbara (then called Shetu), who was also a claimant, saw that he had no chance and supported the pacifist Anluo against Apa on the ground that Apa's mother was not of noble birth.
 He threatened the kurultay that in case of Apa's election he would revolt.
-Thus the kurultay appointed Anlo as the new khan.
-However Anlo's regency was short-lived because of the reaction of Apa's partisans.
-Anlo quickly renounced the title on behalf of his powerful ally Shetu (Ishbara) who became the khan with the regnal name Ishbara Qaghan.
+Thus the kurultay appointed Anluo as the new khan.
+However Anluo's regency was short-lived because of the reaction of Apa's partisans.
+Anluo quickly renounced the title on behalf of his powerful ally Ishbara who became the khan with the regnal name Ishbara Qaghan.

 Partition

 Ishbara Qaghan held the center, residing in the holy forest Ötüken in modern-day central Mongolia.
-Tardush held the far west in what was becoming the Western Turkic Khaganate.
-The third khagan was Anlo, who controlled the region around the Tuul River near Ulaanbaatar.
+Tardu held the far west in what was becoming the Western Turkic Khaganate.
+Anluo, controlled the region around the Tuul River near Ulaanbaatar.
 Apa Qaghan, was sovereign in the northern territories.

 Civil war

 In 584, Ishbara Qaghan raided Apa Qaghan's territory and killed the Apa Qaghan's mother.
 Apa Qaghan took refuge in the west and allied himself with its powerful ruler Tardu.
 Both Tardu and his brother Tamgan (Turksanf), the ruler of the Volga river area, supplied him with troops.
 Ishbara Qaghan wasn't able to compete with this force, and accepted the suzerainty of the Sui dynasty to protect himself.
-With Sui support he was able to capture Apa Khagan's family members.
+With Sui support he was able to capture Apa Qaghan's family members.
 Apa Qaghan once again escaped west and settled in the Poykent near Bukhara (in modern Uzbekistan).
 However, in his new territory, the former alliance broke and he lost the support of Tardu because of the disagreement over the control of the Silk Road.
 In 587, both Ishbara Qaghan and Apa Qaghan died.

 Aftermath

-After Ishbara and Apa died the east was held by Ishbara's brother Bagha Qaghan (587-89) and Ishbara's son Tulan Qaghan (589-99), while the west remained under Tardush (587-603).
-After Tulan's death Tardush briefly reunified east and west, but after 603 the two halves were definitely separated.
+After Ishbara and Apa died the east was held by Ishbara's brother Bagha Qaghan (587–589) and Ishbara's son Tulan Qaghan (589–599), while the west remained under Tardu (587–603).
+After Tulan's death Tardu briefly reunified the east and west, but after 603 the two halves were separated again.

 End of the first khaganate

 There was a power vacuum between 630 and 682 after the Eastern Khaganate was conquered in 630 and the Western Khaganate in 657 by the Tang dynasty.
-Although Ashina princes such as Ashina Jiesheshuai did try to restore Turkic Khaganate in 639, and Ashina Funian in 681 they both failed.
+Although Ashina Jiesheshuai tried to restore the Turkic Khaganate in 639, and Ashina Funian in 681 they both failed.
 In 645, Chebi Khan restored Turkic Khaganate from 645 until 650.
-It was subsequently annexed by Tang.
+It was subsequently annexed by the Tang.
 In 682 the Göktürks regained their independence and established the Second Turkic Khaganate.
 Ashina Qutlugh was enthroned with the title Ilterish Qaghan.